bormansquirrel/Fresque-plus-plus/README.md

 	$ fresque stop -c /path/to/conf -q default # stop all workers for default queue
 	$ fresque stop -c /path/to/conf -q a # stop 2 workers for activity queue

-Environment Variables

-Added an application environment section to the configuration file:
+Added an application environment variable section to the configuration file:

     [Env]
     APPLICATION_ENV=production